sbarex/QLTest/README.md

 #  Quicklook extension bugs test on Big Sur

-Bugs test for quicklook appex on Big Sur (11.1).
+Bugs test for quicklook appex on macOS Big Sur (11.1).
 On Catalina these bugs do not exists.

 This app handle preview of files with .sbarex_text extensions.
 The preview show a fake contents inside a WKWebView.

 1. WKWebView process fail immediately when the preview is opened (the `com.apple.security.network.client` entitlement is always ignored).
 See [webkit bug 219632](https://bugs.webkit.org/show_bug.cgi?id=219632).
 The temporary workaround is to set `com.apple.nsurlsessiond` in the `com.apple.security.temporary-exception.mach-lookup.global-name` entitlement[^footnote_1].

 2. Scrollbar is not usable.
-When you click & draw on the scroller you drag the window without scroll.
+When you click & draw on the scroller you drag the window without scroll. **Fixed on macOS 12 Monterey**

 3. WKWebView cannot be scrolled with trackpad gesture in a fullscreen QL preview [^footnote1].
 See (webkit bug 220197)[https://bugs.webkit.org/show_bug.cgi?id=220197].